MaxSinoh/MythOS/README.md

 - GNU Make
 ---
 ## Compile
-### Tip: The premise is that there is a 'bin' folder in your directory.
 #### If you want to compiler but not run it, you can type:
 ```
 make all